games-automata-play/games-automata-play.github.io/_posts/2019-11-27-dynamic_algorithms_MDP.md

 $$

 Thanks to the upper bound on the convergence rate, the number of iterations of the operator $$L$$ is $$O(\log(\frac{1}{\varepsilon})).$$
+Why is it called **value iteration**?
+Because it never considers any strategy, it only iterates on value functions.

 #### The policy iteration algorithm

-The algorithm manipulates only pure positional strategies.
+This second algorithm manipulates only pure positional strategies.
 We define two tasks:
 * **evaluation**: given a strategy $$\sigma$$, compute (or approximate) $$\val_\sigma$$
 * **improvement**: given a strategy $$\sigma$$ and its (approximate) value function $$\val_\sigma$$, construct an improved strategy $$\sigma'$$